BartMassey/popcount/README.md

     popcount_mult: 1e+09 iters in 4014 msecs for 4.01 nsecs/iter
     popcount_tabular_8: 1e+09 iters in 3417 msecs for 3.42 nsecs/iter
     popcount_tabular_16: 1e+09 iters in 4449 msecs for 4.45 nsecs/iter
+    popcount_cc: 1e+09 iters in 1308 msecs for 1.31 nsecs/iter
     popcount_x86: 1e+09 iters in 1313 msecs for 1.31 nsecs/iter

 </blockquote>